George Simpson (HBC administrator): Later life

+Legacy and death

 Shortly after the Princes of Wales's visit, Governor Simpson suffered a massive stroke and died six days later in Lachine.
 At his death in 1860, he left an estate worth over £100,000, which in relation to GDP, amounted to half a billion dollars in 2023 Canadian money.
-He also gave money to the general endowment of McGill University in 1856, along with Peter McGill and Peter Redpath, among others.
+The amount is also very similar to Harlaxton Manor's building cost.
+Simpson also gave money to the general endowment of McGill University in 1856, along with Peter McGill and Peter Redpath, among others.

-James Raffan, author of Emperor of the North, was of the view that Governor Simpson should be counted among Canada’s founding fathers for his role as Governor-in-chief of Rupert's Land, and its later merger in 1867 to form the Dominion of Canada.
+James Raffan, author of Emperor of the North, was of the view that Simpson should be counted among Canada’s founding fathers for his role as Governor-in-chief of Rupert's Land, and its later merger in 1867 to form the Dominion of Canada.
+Rupert's Land territory was Canada's largest land acquisition to form modern Canada, and included land in Quebec, Ontario, Manitoba, Saskatchewan, Alberta, the Northwest Territories, Nunavut, Montana, Minnesota, and North and South Dakota.
 In newspapers and books, he has been referred as the King of the Fur-trade, the Emperor of the North, the Emperor of the Plains, the Emperor of Lachine, the Birch-bark Emperor, and the Little Emperor.

-Simpson also had an unbounded passion for Napoleon, and was living during his lifetime.
-It was one of the passions of his life, collecting every scrap of writing relating to his hero, covering his walls with Napoleonic prints at Lachine Depot, Norway House and Fort Garry, and infecting the factors and fur traders of the Hudson's Bay Company with them.
+Simpson also had a passion for Napoleon, and was living during his lifetime.
+It was one of the passions of his life, collecting writing relating to his hero, covering his walls with Napoleonic prints at Lachine Depot, Norway House and Fort Garry, and infecting the factors and fur traders of the Hudson's Bay Company with them.

 Children

 Simpson sired at least eleven children by at least seven women, only one of whom was his wife.

-While in London he produced two daughters by two unknown women.
-When he left for Canada they were sent to Scotland to be cared for by his relatives.
-The eldest, Mary Louisa Simpson, was given a £500 dowry on her marriage and moved to Canada.
-She has at least 111 descendants.
-The other daughter died early.
+During his years in London, he fathered two daughters, born to two separate women.
+Maria-Louisa, born 1815 to a mother named Maria, and Isabella, born 1817 to an unknown mother.
+Once Simpson left for Rupert's Land, both daughters were sent to Scotland to be cared for by his relatives.

-In 1817, he produced a daughter by half-Cree washerwoman Betsy Sinclair.
-Betsy Sinclair was soon passed to an accountant whom he promoted.
-The daughter married an English botanist and died in a canoe accident on her honeymoon.